wazedde/ucom/README.md

 ## `ucom help new`

 ```
-This command will create a new Unity project in the given directory.
+This command will create a new Unity project and Git repository in the given directory.
 Unless specified otherwise, the latest installed Unity version is used.

 Usage: ucom new [OPTIONS] <DIR> [UNITY_ARGS]...